 Limits the total amount of memory (in GB, i.e., bytes)

 available to Gurobi.
-If more is needed, Gurobi will fail with an
+If more is needed, Gurobi will terminate with a

 Note that allocated memory is tracked across all models within a Gurobi environment.
 If you create multiple models in one environment, these additional models will count towards overall memory consumption.

 Memory usage is also tracked across all threads.
 One consequence of this is that termination may be non-deterministic for multi-threaded runs.

 For examples of how to query or modify parameter values from our different APIs, refer to our Parameter Examples.